Estimated reading time: 9 minutes

 The speech that runs a little like, “I don’t know — I am probably overreacting — maybe it’s me.
 It could be normal.
 It’s not that bad.”.

 Feeling totally empty, drained and hanging out in the wind you finally lift your head to see…

-A look on the therapist’s face that tells you that they too are feeling totally empty, drained and totally at a loss as to how to pull you out of the wind.
+A look on the therapist’s face that seems to suggest that they are also feeling totally empty, drained and totally at a loss as to how to pull you out of the wind.

-Or—there are the therapists who are trying extremely hard to maintain a veneer of professionalism, in which case they will lean backwards, nod quietly and the nod gradually will turn into a random head movement that begins to look like they are definitely saying “Hell no.”
+Maybe your therapist is trying extremely hard to maintain a veneer of professionalism.
+In which case they will lean backwards.
+They will nod quietly and the nod will gradually will turn into a side-to-side movement that looks like they are definitely saying “Hell no.”

-This person was going to say “This is not a problem.
+This person was supposed to say “This is not a problem.
 We can deal with this and I have your back.”

 “You certainly have had an interesting time.
 Right now, I don’t feel that I am the best-equipped person to help you.
 Let me ask around and get back to you with some names.”